 A JST 399Z Writing in Judaic Studies (1)

 A student enrolled in a 300- or 400-level Judaic Studies course may, with the consent of the instructor, fulfill a writing-intensive version of it by registering concurrently for A JST 399Z.
 The instructor will assign the student written work in addition to that required for the companion course and will meet with him or her over the course of the semester to discuss this work.
 (A student who subsequently withdraws from the companion course will also be dropped from A JST 399Z.)
 Corequisite(s): concurrent registration in a 300- or 400-level Judaic Studies course.
 S/U graded.

 A JST 450 Judaic Studies Practicum (3)

 Advanced Judaic Studies students receive undergraduate credit for assisting with 100 or 200 level Judaic Studies courses under the close supervision of the instructor.
 Students at this level lead small group discussions several times in the semester; offer one class presentation, which will also be written up as a paper and submitted to the instructor; and may assist in grading quizzes and examinations.
 Students meet regularly with the instructor, who helps students improve their knowledge of the topic and discusses pedagogical techniques.
 Course may be repeated once for credit with approval of department chair.
 Prerequisite(s): permission of instructor and department chair.
-May not be offered in 2012-2013.

 A JST 497 Independent Study in Judaic Studies (1–6)